Wikitubia/tubiabuddy/README.md

 bun run build
 ```

-All build output is put into the `src/out` directory.
+All build output is put into the `src/out` directory, which is also the directory that the packaged extension will access to do its work.